ashpreet12/Leetcode_Solutions/README.md

 # Leetcode-Practice
-Here, I update the solutions of all the daily problems I solve on Leetocde
+Here, I update the solutions of all the daily problems I solve on Leetcode.